 It is clear from this example that the strength and generalizability of a theory is dependent on the quality of empirical data it serves to explain and the tools available to measure these.
 The two scientists’ epiphany, though relates to an understanding of the significance of the famous photograph 51, not self-evident in its clarity.
 In other words, the language the image portrays already exists in the model used to interpret it rather than independent of it and is a measure of success of the theory itself.
 What this further suggests, however is that a theory does not have to be completely formative or predictive of what it might find through observation, but ought to be successful at explaining and adapting to data that might prove informative… and there are empirical observations that just cannot be guessed at no matter how powerful the theory might be.
 This might appear like a concession, but the relationship between data and theory can be a messy.

 One might expect that for data to support good theory in the life sciences, it could well follow the example of the physical sciences where there are often time lags of decades.
 Good data doesn’t automatically suggest breakthrough ideas, but ideas have a semi-autonomous course in their own right.
 That is there remains a ‘magical’ dimension to good empirical theory that transcends the data.
 In other words, there is a certain minimum number of empirical observations from which a model is necessarily drawn, but there comes a point where data becomes improbable for a foundation of science without a good model.
+Rephrasing the problem, data generation has saturated stagnant models that might otherwise lead to further innovation.
+An index of this saturation as illustrated in this paper is the repetitive and non-productive nature of the academic enterprise.

 Common to the experience of Nature most journals do not offer a dedicated or severely restrict hypothesis manuscripts.
 The best avenues they offer are review type articles and many journals will not accept unsolicited papers.
 Peer review, as traditionally practiced and by the very nature of a science as an incremental process, generally discourages innovative ideas and the right to present theoretical articles generally depends on a track record for data-driven prior publications.
 That is expertise in the field is judged by experimental publishing record, even though history in the physical sciences dictates that theory and data can be generated by separate sources.
 Indeed, as is argued elsewhere those that produce data are not often the best placed to construct good theory.
 Although traditional subscription journals can publish theory, these are often ‘allowed’ to high profile individuals of whom historical precedents teach us are much less likely to produce revolutionary ideas.
 Many of these individuals are well placed as members of journal editorial staff and can police the distribution of ideas that may be in conflict with their own.
 Expertise in this sense manifests a double-edged sword, those apparently best placed to decide on innovative ideas are those with the greater motivation to suppress challenging ideas.
 Or, to take a non-conspiratory angle, might even miss significance because they are unduly wedded to a standard, albeit dysfunctional model.